‘All religions are true’ Religious Pluralism: A Christian Response

 For the religious pluralist, objective beliefs about God often mean ‘dogmatism.’
 However, these terms are often unfairly conflated, causing people to dismiss truth claims as ‘religious dogma’ instead of carefully considering each one.

-If we were all honest, we would all confess to having committed sins internally and externally.
-The Bible says, “For all have sinned and fall short of the glory of God (Romans 3:23)” and that even when we try to obey the laws of God, we fail.
+The Bible says, “For all have sinned and fall short of the glory of God (Romans 3:23)”, and that even when we try to obey the laws of God, we fail.
 Paul attests to this struggle, “For I do not do the good I want, but the evil I do not want is what I keep on doing (Romans 7:19).”

 Christianity fulfills the understanding of mercy, justice, love, and salvation in ways that no other religion can.
 Christianity is also not a mystical religion, primarily based on tradition, myth, and legend.
 Unlike other religions, such as Hinduism and Buddhism, Christianity is based on eyewitness testimony, reliable ancient documents, prophetic fulfillments, and historical events.